shervinea/cheatsheet-translation/pt/cheatsheet-supervised-learning.md

 **58. Estimation ― The following table sums up the estimates that we find when maximizing the likelihood:**

-&#10230; Estimação - A tabela a seguir resume as estimativas que encontramos ao maximizar a probabilidade:
+&#10230; Estimativa - A tabela a seguir resume as estimativas que encontramos ao maximizar a probabilidade:

 <br>